uboat.net

 Cargo1670 tons of coal and coke

-History Built as Marvel for Belgian Star Shipping Co S/A, Antwerp.
+History Completed in December 1921 as Belgian Marvel for Belgian Star Shipping Co S/A, Antwerp.
 1924 sold to Norway and renamed Ba for Rederi A/S Ba (Th.
 Brøvig), Farsund.
-1936 sold to A/S D/S Inga (Johan Eliassen), Bergen and renamed Inga I
+1936 renamed Inga I for A/S D/S Inga (Johan Eliassen), Bergen.

-Notes on loss At 23.51 hours on 27 Jul, 1941, U-126 fired four bow torpedoes and then two stern torpedoes at the convoy OG-69 200 miles west of Cape Finisterre.
+At 23.51 hours on 27 July 1941, U-126 fired four bow torpedoes and then two stern torpedoes at convoy OG-69 200 miles west of Cape Finisterre.
 Bauer reported that one ship exploded, another hit on a small ship beyond and hits by the stern torpedoes on two different ships aft and amidships.
 The last vessel was seen sinking after it broke in two.
 However, only two ships were reported sunk at this time, the Erato (probably the first ship hit) and the Inga I (probably the ship, which broke in two).

 More infoMore on this vessel